 About Natures Health Centre

-In 1977 at the age of 17, Lovie Wesolowski-Spicer took daring steps to realize her dream to open a health store, cold-calling suppliers whose products she’d tried and trusted the enterprising youngster opened Natures Health Centre in Saskatoon’s Grosvenor Park Centre, a mall concept never attempted in Canada before.
+In 1977 at the age of 17, Lovie Wesolowski-Spicer took daring steps to realize her dream to open a health store, cold calling suppliers whose products she’d tried and trusted.
+The enterprising youngster opened Natures Health Centre in Saskatoon’s Grosvenor Park Centre, a mall concept never attempted in Canada before.

 Lovie has become a health and performance nutrition pioneer, establishing the store in the same location for 41 years!
-At the same time she opened Nature’s Health Centre, Spicer became a sports nutrition coach, using her body-building brother as a guinea pig.
-She explains, “I felt, ‘If I can help people who are sick, can you imagine what I could do with people who are well?’”
+At the same time she opened Natures Health Centre, Spicer became a Sports Nutrition Coach, using her body-building brother as a guinea pig.
+She explains, “I felt, ‘If I can help people who are sick, can you imagine what I could do with people who are well?”
 His lean body mass grew so large that athletes wanted to know his secret.

-Now a Registered Nutritional Consultant (RNC), Certified Natural Health Practitioner (CNHP), and ISSA Specialist in Sports Nutrition, she lectures to national audiences.
+Now as a Registered Nutritional Consultant (RNC), Certified Natural Health Practitioner (CNHP), and ISSA Specialist in Sport Nutrition, she lectures to national audiences.
 Spicer has fond memories of working with health industry legends.
 Orthomolecular pioneer Dr. Abram Hoffer and Order of Canada recipient and pediatric expert Dr. John Gerrard visited her often because their patients shopped her store.
 She was taught by icons Dr. Morton Walker, Dr. Bernard Jensen and Dr. Earl Mendell.
-She knew Udo Erasmus as a zoologist before he launched his product line and lectured at her store, and the late Charlie Fox, Kyolic’s founder, was “a phenomenal storyteller” during his store lectures.
+She knew Udo Erasmus as a zoologist before he launched his product line and lectured at her store, and the late Charlie Fox, Kyolic’s founder was “a phenomenal storyteller” during his store lectures.